 Facility Inventory Assessment - Dam Site Canoe Portage

-Date:10-14-19 S Site Name:ca noe Portage Evaluator:Scott Magnuson Facility Ownership:Brainerd Public Utilities
+Date:10-14-19 Site Name:ca noe Portage Evaluator:Scott Magnuson Facility Ownership:Brainerd Public Utilities

 of each amenity based on the following ratings; please take photo documentation of all amenities

-poor condition: Critically damaged, needs immediate repair or replacement, past intended life use
+ion: Critically damaged, needs immediate repair or replacement, past intended life use

-marginal condition: is defective and in need of replacement, but is still in a workable condition
+- marginal condition: is defective and in need of replacement, but is still in a workable condition

-lequate condition: is moderately deteriorated, has not exceeded its intended life use, minor compliance issues
+ondition: is moderately deteriorated, has not exceeded its intended life use, minor compliance issues tion: may be slightly defective, no longer new, is overall functional and in working condition

-good condition: may be slightly defective, no longer new, is overall functional and in working condition
+ondition: In new or like new condition, no visible defects

 Recreation Amenities Type Notes/Comments (please mark N/A if not present at location) Ratings Photo Checklist

 Playgrounds

-Fishing Pier
+Fishing Pier N/A

 Basketball Court N/A N/A

-Tennis Court N/A N/A
+Tennis Court N/A

 Soccer Fields N/A N/A

 Baseball Fields N/A

 Volleyball Courts N/A

 Softball Fields N/A

 Camping Facilities N/A

 Pathways/Trails N/A

 Canoe Portage/Carry In tar and concrete trail for canoe portage use, a few chipped out areas of tar, but easily avoidable 4 yes

 Other Sporting Fields N/A

 Site Amenities

-Site Furnishings (benches, bike racks, picnic tables, etc.) Canoe rack set up next to restrooms 3 yes
+Site Furnishings (benches, bike picnic tables, etc.) e racks, Canoe rack set up next to restrooms 3 yes

 Docks N/A

 Trailer Accessible Boat Ramp N/A

 Potable Water N/A

 Lighting N/A

 Signage (include # of signs in n notes) canoe portage signs seen from river, other signs near restrooms 3 yes

 Parking Spaces (include # of sp notes) baces in N/A

 Parking Lot Surface (paved/un condition) ipaved, N/A

-Park Structures -
+Park Structures

 Restrooms two concrete outhouses with updated fixtures inside, new paint 4 yes

 Picnic Shelters N/A

 Recreation Center N/A

-Natural • • • • • • • • • • • • • • • • • • •
+Natural

 Turf N/A

 Park Trees N/A

 Landscaping Landscaping/turf are very well kept 4 yes

 Shoreline (erosion, invasive we eeds, etc.) shoreline is in good shape 4 yes

 Natural Areas

 Comments